 Gabriola has been dubbed “Isle of the Arts” and “Petroglyph Island”, but cisterns are also highly visible features and facts of life.
 Beside virtually every house – or built into foundations – is storage for collecting and harvesting rainwater.

 This Island is also home to the unique, proven cistern-cleaning technology and methodology, enabling homeowners to match the quality of any water available, including public municipal systems and ever-present, non-biodegradable bottled water.

-Geoffrey Montgomery-Swan, co-owner of Environmental Cistern Cleaning Inc. (ECCI) reports: “We’ve saved 45 million litres of water, the equivalent of almost 90 million half-litre bottles.”
+Geoffrey Montgomery-Swan, co-owner of Environmental Cistern Cleaning Inc. (ECCI) reports: “We’ve saved more than 46 million litres of water, the equivalent of 92 million half-litre bottles.”